 According to the California Natural Diversity Database (2009), one federal- or state-listed plant species-Hartweg's golden sunburst (Pseudobahia bahiifolia)-has been documented in the project corridors (see Figure 2-24) (Biology Technical Memorandum, 2009).
-Hartweg's golden sunburst is an endangered species under Federal Endangered Species Act and/or California Endangered Species Act and has been recorded near State Route 108/120, by Corridor B.
+Hartweg's golden sunburst is an endangered species under the Federal Endangered Species Act and the California Endangered Species Act and has been recorded near State Route 108/120, near the eastern common corridor.